 Why we picked the Sony WH-1000XM4:

-If you’re looking for a way to silence the outside world so you can be left alone to enjoy your favorite music, there’s simply no better way to do it.
+If you’re looking for a way to silence the outside world so you can be left alone to enjoy your favorite music, there’s simply no better way to do it than with the.

-Why you should buy them: If you want active noise cancellation in a pair of wireless earbuds, these are the best ones to offer it.
+Why you should buy them: You want top-notch audio quality and wonderfully quiet noise cancellation in a set of comfortable true wireless earbuds.

 Who they’re for: Travelers and business people in loud offices, or anyone who needs excellent noise cancellation in a set of earbuds.

-Why you should buy them: If you’re an Apple fan, the AirPods Pro deliver excellent audio quality and top-notch noise-cancellation with all of ease-of-use and convenience benefits of regular AirPods.
+Why you should buy them: If you’re an Apple fan, the AirPods Max deliver excellent audio quality and top-notch noise-cancellation, and they work seamlessly with all of Apple’s products.

 Why you should buy them: The PuroQuiet do more than cancel unwanted noise, they also protect your kids from dangerously loud sound levels.